Build It With Baird

 ORDERED easily.
 DELIVERED conveniently.
 ENJOYED comfortably.

-Check out Baird’s content studio for more interviews with the personalities from The Outdoor Channel’s Renovation Hunters — both filmed onset at the job site and Studio 3B in Canfield, Ohio.
+Check out Baird’s content studio for more interviews with the personalities from the Outdoor Channel’s Renovation Hunters, including host Hal Shaffer!
+You’ll find both episodes filmed on the job site in the Tionesta area and in Baird’s Studio 3B in Canfield, Ohio.

 The American Hardwood Advisor podcast is your source for trends, tips, and insights into how the building industry has evolved.
 Join Steve Stack along with guest builders and industry leaders as they talk shop on what it takes to be the best of the best.